EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 If we write our software in a way which provides such an interoperable command line interface - we will be able to integrate it with other command line tools to automate and speed up our work.

+### Standard input/output formats and communication protocols

+Using standard data exchange, input and output formats and communication protocols helps create interoperable software that can more readily integrate with other tools into more complex pipelines - increasing its interoprability and reusability.

 ### Version control tools

 Version control means knowing what changes were made to your code, when and by who - promoting code ownership, responsibility and credit.